imanigma/TradeRepublic_CDTMHacks25/README.md

 - Query the current price (via Trade Republic)
 - "Execute" a mock trade
 - Read back a confirmation using ElevenLabs

+- Extraction works :D
+- Extracted company name from ISINs and stored them in a local file